Quantum criticality in the nonunitary dynamics of $(2+1)$-dimensional free fermions: Numerical results of the mixed nonunitary random dynamics with different settings

-In this section, we test the reported mixed non-unitary random dynamics in the main text with different settings of simulating parameter and lattice geometry.
-The scaling behavior of entanglement entropy, mutual information and squared two-point correlation function are all robust under different settings.
+In this appendix, we test the reported mixed nonunitary random dynamics in the main text with different settings of simulating parameters and lattice geometry.
+It is found that the scaling behaviors of entanglement entropy, mutual information, and squared two-point correlation function are all robust under different settings.
 This indicates that the emergent criticality in our designed model is quite universal.